Mongul

-Mongul (/ˈmɒŋgəl/) is a supervillain appearing in comic books published by DC Comics.
+Mongul (/ˈmɒŋgəl/) is a supervillain appearing in American comic books published by DC Comics.
 Writer Len Wein and artist Jim Starlin created the first version of the character, who debuted in DC Comics Presents #27 (November 1980).
 Jerry Ordway created the second version, who first appeared in The Adventures of Superman #454 as the lord of Warworld.
 He was later embellished by Peter Tomasi and Scot Eaton in Showcase '95, #8.
 He is based on the Mongol Empire's founder Genghis Khan and his successors, hence his name.
-The character was given an origin story in Green Lantern #23.2 by his co-creator Jim Starlin and artist Howard Porter as homage to the writers who participated in developing the character.
-He has become one of Superman's most enduring enemies belonging to the collective of adversaries that make up his rogues gallery.
+The character was given an origin story in Green Lantern #23.2 by his co-creator Jim Starlin and artist Howard Porter, as an homage to the writers who helped develop the character.
+He has become one of Superman's most enduring enemies, belonging to the collective of adversaries that make up his rogues gallery.
+Mongul and his successors also became enemies with the Green Lantern Corps.

 Debuting in the Bronze Age of Comic Books, Mongul has been featured in other DC Comics-endorsed products such as animated series, video games, a direct-to-DVD film, and merchandise such as action figures and trading cards.